 He believes cloud-based solutions provide a simple answer:

-When you’re a cloud-based firm, your clients can shoot you a message through email or, they can use Clio Connect, and you can share documents with them immediately.
+When you’re a cloud-based firm, your clients can shoot you a message through email or, they can use [the client portal], and you can share documents with them immediately.
 Sometimes you can have interactions where you’ve never actually really directly communicated with your client, but they’re happy and they’re satisfied.